Approach

 This is the Skill Erosion Paradox: the same delegation that makes teams more productive today quietly undermines the pipeline of expertise that those teams depend on tomorrow.
 This paper presents a framework for preserving and developing analytical capability in AI-augmented environments, drawing on research in expertise development, deliberate practice theory, and organisational learning.

-Combating Automation Complacency in Financial Due Diligence — A Deep Dive into Verification Atrophy: Cognitive Interventions and Interface Design for Epistemic Humility
+Combating Automation Complacency in Financial Due Diligence: Verification Atrophy, Cognitive Interventions, and Interface Design for Epistemic Humility

 This paper presents a comprehensive framework for combating automation complacency through four complementary approaches: (1) cognitive interventions, (2) interface design principles, (3) organisational protocols, and (4) measurement frameworks.
-The goal is not to slow AI adoption but to make it sustainable — ensuring that efficiency gains are not eventually consumed by the costs of undetected errors.
+The goal is not to slow AI adoption but to make it sustainable.

 Closing the Accountability Gap: A Governance Framework for AI in Private Equity, Venture Capital, and Strategic Consulting